The Art of Being a Nobody - Painted by rules and regulations, pushed by brushes and pens, Set to dry, Wet Paint -

 He will continue begging and some other scam will arise - perhaps a car crash and end up in the hospital and need medical bills to be paid (once again, refer them to the Embassy and follow the above instructions,).
 Keep reading up on romance scams, enter your scammers name in to Google, enter photos in to scamdigger on romancescams.com.
 Join a scam group and chat in their rooms for instant advice.

 There is no-one who will investigate the scam for you apart from the Nigerian Economic Financial Crimes Commission (EFCC) and the Queensland Police in Australia (for Australians only) so block the scammer and notify the dating site and have his profile removed or post your story to scamwatch.gov.au and romancescams.com which is American so others dealing with him will find out he is a scammer or you could learn how to scambait and keep the criminal occupied.
+Create a website in your scammers name.
 If you are Australian and have sent money, check that he has claimed it with Western Union and request that it be cancelled - call them on 1800 173 833 immediately.

 Try to recall any sent emails that may contain personal photos or information by using a false excuse to request your scammer to delete the mail received from you.
 You could try a subject header such as VIRUS WARNING in the subject of your email, tell them that you think your computer has been infected by a virus and that they should immediately delete any e-mails/attachments received from you recently before discontinuing your relationship.